Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: The basic toolbox of singular integrals on domains

 At this point, we are ready to state Triebel's multiresolution theorem in the following form.
 See \cite{triebel2008}*{Theorem 2.33} for the original statement and \cite{triebelIII}*{\S4.2} for further details. \begin{proposition} Let $k\geq 1$ be a fixed integer.
 Then there exists a positive integer $\jmath$, depending on $k$ and on the geometric parameter $\mathsf w$ of the multiresolution $\mathcal M$ of $\Omega$, and an $L^1$-normalized family

 with the property that is an orthonormal basis of $L^2(\Omega)$, and in particular there holds

-\end{proposition} \begin{remark} For consistency with the multilinear case, the orthogonal expansion \eqref{e:triebel} is performed on the bilinear pointwise product form instead of the customary skew-linear scalar product on $L^2(\Omega)$.
-The latter may be recovered exchanging $f_2$ with its conjugate. \end{remark} \begin{remark}[Projections] In accordance with the reproducing formula \eqref{e:triebel}, $L^2(\Omega)$ is the orthogonal sum of the range of the projection operators
+for all $ f_1,f_2\in L^2(\Omega).$ \end{proposition} \begin{remark} For consistency with the multilinear case, the orthogonal expansion \eqref{e:triebel} is performed on the bilinear pointwise product form instead of the customary skew-linear scalar product on $L^2(\Omega)$.
+The latter may be recovered exchanging $f_2$ with its conjugate. \end{remark} \begin{remark}[Projections] In accordance with the reproducing formula \eqref{e:triebel}, the space $L^2(\Omega)$ is the orthogonal sum of the range of the projection operators

 \end{remark}

 \begin{remark}[Dense class] To ensure absolute convergence whenever the reproducing formula \eqref{e:triebel} is applied, it is convenient to work with a dense class defined with respect to the wavelet coefficients occurring therein.
 Namely, define $\mathcal U(\Omega)$ to be the subspace of those $f\in L^2(\Omega)$ with the property that